AlvaroRodriguezGallardo/src-brokering/docs/broker/README.md

 ![imagen](https://github.com/AlvaroRodriguezGallardo/src-brokering/assets/80212790/812a0ab7-6da5-435a-835c-e7af9d5099c1)

-Here I compare a simple neuronal network with a DNN.
+Here it is compared a simple neuronal network with a DNN.
 Each vertical group is a level.
 The adjective 'deep' is because in DNN we have more than one level.
 If we only consider a theorical point of view, we will think that more levels implies better predictions and making complex prediction, and it may be true, but empirically it needs a lot of resources, and may not be a good solution, so we have to think about level too.
 High level implies better predictions, but it spends a wide range of resources and it is most likely to have an overfitting.
 In addition, robustness may be affect, because more neurons can be attacked.

-On the other hand, I am going to explain more about MOEAs, in which we have the classical optimization problem with a vectorail field $F:\Omega \subset \mathbb{R^n} \to \mathbb{R^m}$, and we solve it with evolutionary algoritms (approximated algorithms, we do not know if $\exists \nabla F$ and we can not do the typical way for optimization problems).
+On the other hand, I am going to explain about **MOEAs**, in which we have the classical optimization problem with a vectorail field $F:\Omega \subset \mathbb{R^n} \to \mathbb{R^m}$, and we solve it with evolutionary algoritms (approximated algorithms, we do not know if $\exists \nabla F$ and we can not do the typical way for optimization problems).
 DNN and MOEAs could be merged if I consider it appropriate.

 First of all, let $F:\Omega \subset \mathbb{R^n} \to \mathbb{R^m}$ a vectorial field, and $g(x)=(g(x_1),...,g(x_k))<=0 \text{ } \forall x \in \mathbb{R^n}$, i.e., $g(x_i)<=0 \text{ } \forall i \in \{1,...,k\}$.

 We define Pareto dominance as it follows: let $u,v \in \mathbb{R^m}$ solutions, $u=(u_1,...,u_m),v=(v_1,...,v_m)$, We say that $u$ dominates $v$ if $\forall i \in \{1,\ldots,k\}$ $u_i$ is better or equal than $v_i$ and $\exists j \in \{1,\ldots,k\}$ with which $u_j$ is better than $v_j$.

-Lastly, we say $x$ is an optimal Pareto in a domain $\Omega \subset \mathbb{R^n}$ if $F(x)$ dominates $F(y) \text{ } \forall y \in \Omega$
+Lastly, we say $x$ is an optimal Pareto in a domain $\Omega \subset \mathbb{R^n}$ if $F(x)$ dominates $F(y) \text{ } \forall y \in \Omega$.

+There are a wide range of MOEAs.
+However, I consider only two of them: tha classical MOEA (NSGA-II) and one in which divide and conquer logic is used (MOE/D).